varchasgopalaswamy/AutoUncertainties/paper/paper.md

 intercepted via the `__array_function__` and `__array_ufunc__` mechanism, and dispatched to a `NumPy` wrapper routine that computes the Jacobian matrix via `jax.jacfwd`.

-The user API for the `Uncertainty` object exposes only a small set of properties:
+The user API for the `Uncertainty` object exposes a number of properties, of which some of the most important are:

 - `value -> float`: The central value of the object.
 - `error -> float`: The error of the object.